 25 years ago to the day of Mamma Mia!'s world premiere performance at the Prince Edward Theatre on 6 April 1999, a new group - ABBA - known in their native Sweden but unknown to the rest of the world, triumphed at the 1974 Eurovision Song Contest held at the Dome in Brighton.
 The winning song was 'Waterloo' and the rest, as they say, is history.
 For 'Waterloo' didn't just win Eurovision, it also went to number one in the UK and into the Top 10 in the United States.
 Agnetha, Benny, Bjorn and Anni-Frid were set on an unstoppable path that has to date seen ABBA sell over 350 million records.
 Number One hit singles, platinum albums, sell-out concert tours and even a hit movie turned ABBA into a global phenomenon.
 Even after the group themselves went their separate ways, the ABBA sound was kept alive by ABBA GOLD, ABBA Love Stories and the limited edition ABBA Singles Collection which have continued to bring the group chart success.

-Composers Benny Andersson and Bjorn Ulvaeus have twice before scored success in the musical theatre, firstly with their smash hit musical Chess, written in collaboration with Tim Rice, which produced a best selling album and two hit singles - 'I Know Him So Well' and 'One Night In Bangkok' and secondly with Kristina Fran Duvemala, an epic musical adventure which sees a young Swedish peasant girl journey to a new life in America.
+Composers Benny Andersson and Bjorn Ulvaeus have twice before scored success in the musical theatre, firstly with their smash hit musical Chess, written in collaboration with Tim Rice, which produced a best-selling album and two hit singles - 'I Know Him So Well' and 'One Night In Bangkok' and secondly with Kristina Fran Duvemala, an epic musical adventure which sees a young Swedish peasant girl journey to a new life in America.
 It remains the most successful musical to have ever premiered in Sweden.
 This original stage production opened in London on 6 April 1999 at the Prince Edward Theatre, it then transferred a short distance away to the newly refurbished Prince of Wales Theatre on 3 June 2004 where it played up to 1 September 2012 before transferring again to the nearby Novello Theatre from 6 September 2012.

-"Mamma Mia! at the Prince of Wales Theatre, is a surefire hit.
+"Mamma Mia! at the Prince of Wales Theatre, is a sure-fire hit.
 Stringing together a large number of Abba songs might alone have guaranteed a success, but Catherine Johnson, who has written the book, has done better than that.
 She hasn't attempted anything deep, dark, svelte or artistic: there is no contravention of the Abba ethos.
 She has produced a buoyant, celebratory piece which contains both irony and soppiness, the tacky and the wholesome, and which bounces 22 Abba numbers into the audience...
 Johnson's most inventive move is to make her musical into a game in which the audience tries to guess which song is coming, as the plot sneaks up on and finally snares a well-known number."
 The Observer